spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-signal.md

 - send the access token to the bot.
 Example: `login-matrix MATRIX_ACCESS_TOKEN_HERE`

-- make sure you don't log out the `Mautrix-signal` device some time in the future, as that would break the Double Puppeting feature
+- make sure you don't log out the `Mautrix-Signal` device some time in the future, as that would break the Double Puppeting feature

 ## Usage